talon-one/commercetools-talonone-accelerator/README.md

 #### Managing the extensions

-If you run this script again, or if you already have extensions in Commercetools, you will be prompted to select the one you would like to remove.
+If you run this script again, or if you already have extensions in commercetools, you will be prompted to select the one you would like to remove.

 **This cannot be undone!**